gsbrodal/gsbrodal.github.io/ipsa/exam-past.md

 # Past exams

-2020- Programming exams (zip files; use "Save Link As..." to download)
+2020- Programming exams
+(zip files; use "Save Link As..." to download; the assertions in the solutions verifying the validity of the input are not required for a correct solution)

 * August 2024 [
   [questions](exams/ipsa24r.zip),